gao-hongnan/gaohn-galaxy/_sources/notations/deep_learning_notations.md

 A corpus is a collection of documents.
 In your example, the corpus is composed by 5 documents.

 The vocabulary is the list of all the words contained in the corpus, therefore all the words contained in all the documents.
-Your vocabulary is [&, can, crazy, foo, football, help, how, i, is, it, love, might, rain, sheriff, shot, stupid, the, this, today, you]
+Your vocabulary is
+`[&, can, crazy, foo, football, help, how, i, is, it, love, might, rain, sheriff, shot, stupid, the, this, today, you]`.

 ```{list-table} Basic NLP Terminologies
 :header-rows: 1